dkole4/city-bike-app/README.md

 If you want to import data to the database, place `stations.csv` and `journeys.csv` files to the `/database/data` directory before starting the application.

-## Chosen technologies and why they were chosen
+## Used technologies and why they were chosen
 - TypeScript
   - Widely used in web-development currently.
-  - Makes writing code without bugs easier (compared to JS).
+  - Makes writing code without bugs easier.
-  - I personally am interested in the language.
-- React
-  - Widely used in web-development currently.
-  - I have used React with JS in my past projects.
 - PostgreSQL
   - I have used PostgreSQL in my past projects.
 - TypeORM